shivannis/xandr-docs-public/xandr-docs/monetize/managing-your-targeting-lists.md

 ---
 title: Managing Your Targeting Lists
 description: Learn how you can target websites by domain or mobile apps using Targeting Lists Screen.
-This page provides steps to choose the list and what actions you can take on the list and list items.
+This page provides steps to choose the list and actions that you can take on the list and list items.
 ms.date: 10/28/2023
 ---